 When an intercountry adoption application is made directly to the New Zealand Family Court

-We often only learn about these direct intercountry adoption applications when the court registrar requests social worker’s reports from us according to section 10 of the Adoption Act 1955.
+We often only learn about direct intercountry adoption applications when the court registrar requests a social worker’s report from us pursuant to section 10 of the Adoption Act 1955.

 Section 3 of the Adoption Act 1955